Kostya Trachenko

 years and receive job offers from

+international research centres.
 I enjoy

 working with students and

 received a teaching award.
+You

-awarded the top
+top

-10 Physics Breakthroughs in 2020 and
+10 Physics Breakthrough award and

-the EPSRC-CCP
+the CCP5

 prize for "outstanding contributions to theory

-and modelling of condensed matter phases".
+and modelling of condensed matter phases including

 Highlights in news and media: